electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/exterior/styling/_index.md

 ---
 title: Audi e-tron styling
 linktitle: Styling
-description: There is serveral styling options to make your e-tron stick out from the growd
+description: There is serveral styling options to make your e-tron stick out from the crowd
 weight: 4
 ---